Active Substance: ofatumumab

 How is Arzerra used?

 Arzerra can only be obtained with a prescription and should be given under the supervision of a doctor who has experience in treating cancer and in a place where facilities for resuscitating patients are readily available.

-Before each infusion, the patient is treated with medicines, such as corticosteroids, antihistamines and paracetamol, to help to prevent infusion reactions (such as rash, fever, allergic reactions and difficulty breathing).
+Before each infusion, the patient receives medicines, such as a corticosteroid, an antihistamine and paracetamol, to help to prevent infusion reactions (such as rash, fever, allergic reactions and difficulty breathing).
 To reduce the risk of these reactions, infusions are started slowly (particularly when first starting treatment) and then speeded up every 30 minutes if no reactions occur.
-If reactions do occur, treatment should be interrupted and restarted at a slower rate when the patient has recovered or stopped permanently if a serious allergic reaction occurs.
-For more information on how to use Arzerra, see the summary of product characteristics (also part of the EPAR).
+If reactions occur, treatment is interrupted and may be restarted at a slower rate when the patient has recovered or stopped permanently if a serious allergic reaction occurs.
+For more information on how Arzerra is used, see the summary of product characteristics (also part of the EPAR).

 How does Arzerra work?